devops329/devops/instruction/deliverable5Tdd/deliverable5Tdd.md

 <Button title='Edit' className='w-16 p-0' onPress={() => HSOverlay.open(document.getElementById('hs-jwt-modal')!)} />
 ```

 Finally, we create the edit user dialog.
+Place this as the last child of the **View** element.
 For now, we just display a placeholder for the user fields and provide an **Update** button.

 ```tsx
 <div